02042007-WX/computing-work/README.md

 He was devoid of any vision.
 But he could feel a cold metal device coming in contact with his head.
 Fear enveloped him.
 "I'M INOCCENT!
 I NEVER KILLED THEM!
 I CAN EXPLIAN!"
 He struggled in his seat, as a large strong hand pressed his fidgeting hands tightly onto the chair.
 He could not handle all the pressure that were placed onto him.
 Tears began flowing from his eyes, down his sharp, beautiful chin.
 No one could make head or tail as of why someone who had a great life with opportunities ahead of him and someone with charming looks like he would commit this monstrosity.
 No one.
 Now, no one would even want to save such a monster.

-Suddenly, news flooded into the execution room, breaking the process.
-"HE IS INNOCENT!
-He is innocent.
-The doctors have already proven, he... he has split personality."